code4sac/openbudgetsac.org/revenues-expenses.md

 ---
 title: Open Budget Sacramento
 author: Code for Sacramento
-layout: revenues-expenditures
+layout: revenues-expenses
 ---

-## Revenues and Expenditures
+## Revenues and Expenses

 Prototype flow diagram of the City of Sacramento budget from Revenue source through Fund to Expense.